Pharmacy Assistant Diploma Program

 • Communicate professionally with patients and healthcare professionals, supporting pharmacy operations in both retail and institutional environments.

-Graduates of the Pharmacy Assistant diploma are prepared to work across a wide variety of pharmacy and healthcare settings, under the direct supervision of a licensed pharmacist.
+Graduates of the pharmacy assistant diploma are prepared to work across a wide variety of pharmacy and healthcare settings, under the direct supervision of a licensed pharmacist.
 Career opportunities include:

 • Pharmacy Assistant